dcaglar/ecommerce-platform-kotlin/docs/architecture.md

 ## 1. Purpose

-This document summarizes the high-level architecture of the `ecommerce-platform-kotlin` backend.
-It provides an overview for engineers and contributors to understand how the system is structured, how data flows through it, and how it achieves reliability and scalability through modular design and event-driven principles.
+This document provides a high-level overview of the ecommerce-platform-kotlin backend and aligns it with the clarified Merchant-of-Record scope.
+The platform acts as the Merchant of Record for multi-seller checkouts: it owns shopper payment authorization, expands orders into seller obligations, records every financial movement in a double-entry ledger, and prepares the data needed for settlement and payouts.
+The sections below explain how the system structures domain boundaries (Payment, PaymentOrder, Ledger), coordinates synchronous PSP authorization with asynchronous capture and settlement flows, and ensures reliability through transactional outbox, idempotent processing, and event-driven orchestration across modular Kotlin services.
 ---

 ## 2. Architectural Principles